ifndefJOSH/rust-presentations/functionsAndGenerators.md

 author: Josh Jeppson
 ---

+# The plan for today

+We're going to compare some of the features in Rust with two languages you're probably familiar with, namely, Python and C++.

 # Functions in Rust, C++, and Python

 In Python and Rust, functions are *first-class citizens*.
 Thus they can be: